Kanchenjunga South Base Camp: The trail less traveled, the experience never forgotten

 TRIP OVERVIEW

 The Kanchenjunga South Base Camp Trek provides a chance to discover the secluded and unspoiled regions of the Himalayas, which are encircled by majestic peaks and a variety of scenery.
-At 8,586 meters, Kanchenjunga, also called the “Five Treasures of Snow,” is one of the world’s most majestic peaks and the trip leads you to the foot of the third-highest mountain in the world.
+At 8,586 meters, Kanchenjunga, also called the “Five Treasures of Snow,” is one of the world’s most majestic peaks and the trip leads you to the foot of the third-highest mountain in the world and second of Nepal.

 The Kanchenjunga Conservation Area, a protected area that is home to a wide variety of flora and wildlife, including birds, butterflies, and wild creatures like snow leopards, red pandas, and the Himalayan black bear, is one of the highlights of the Kanchenjunga South Base Camp walk.
 Numerous trees, shrubs, and plants line the trail, including the stunning rhododendron, which blooms in brilliant hues in the spring.
 With a number of old monasteries, shrines, and villages along the route, the conservation area is also rich in cultural history.